orta/notes/js/why-typescript.md

 - **ESlint and TSLint**: Both are made to highlight possible errors in your code, in the same way that TypeScript does.
 They just don't add additional syntax in order to give hints to the checking process.
 Neither aim to run as a tool for IDE integration, and often both TS and TS/ESLint can say "that's the domain of the other" on features which don't make sense to that project.
 In modern code, TS/ESLint allow TypeScript to have less checks which aren't globally appropriate to all codebases.
 While there's some overlap, it's better to think about them as complementary projects.

-- **Coffescript**: Hey, TypeScript is came out [in 2012](https://www.zdnet.com/article/who-built-microsoft-typescript-and-why/)!
+- **Coffescript**: Hey, TypeScript came out [in 2012](https://www.zdnet.com/article/who-built-microsoft-typescript-and-why/)!
 CoffeeScript vs TypeScript differ in that CoffeeScript wanted to _improve_ the JavaScript language, e.g. adding features to JavaScript.
 This meant learning the difference between CoffeeScript and the output JavaScript.
 Over time, the best ideas from CoffeeScript made it into JavaScript and people felt burned by an 'almost JavaScript'.

 - **Flow**: Facebook's JavaScript type-checker and IDE tooling language.
 Flow, like TypeScript, adds additional syntax support to JavaScript to let you have a richer type-system which is erased by a transpile step.
 When I started doing JavaScript, Flow was what I started with first because it had a better pitch of being 'closer' to standard JavaScript.
-Flow is a great type system, and the type-systen has different goals to TypeScript.
+Flow is a great type system, and the type-system has different goals to TypeScript.
 Any invisible type-layer system has to constantly make decisions about 'being correct' or 'feeling correct enough' - Flow aims for 'being correct', while TypeScript aims for 'feeling correct in a lot of cases'.
 Pick two: `Correct` / `Developer Experience` / `Perfect JavaScript Interop`.

   So, why did most OSS Flow codebases end up converting to TypeScript?
 IMO, a large amount of the reasoning is that the teams have different focuses.
 Flow is built for maintaining the Facebook codebase vs TypeScript which is built as a stand-alone language.
 Here's two ways that shows: